The American Heart Association does not endorse "cough CPR," a procedure widely publicized on the internet.

-During a sudden arrhythmia (abnormal heart rhythm), it may be possible for a conscious, responsive person to cough forcefully and repetitively to maintain enough blood flow to the brain to remain conscious for a few seconds until the arrhythmia is treated.
-Blood flow is maintained by increased pressure in the chest that occurs during forceful coughs.
+During a sudden arrhythmia (abnormal heart rhythm), a conscious, responsive person may be able to cough forcefully and repetitively to maintain enough blood flow to the brain to remain conscious for a few seconds until the arrhythmia is treated.
 This has been mislabeled "cough CPR," although it's not a form of traditional resuscitation.

 Why isn't "cough CPR" appropriate in CPR training courses?

-"Cough CPR" should not be taught in lay-rescuer CPR courses because it is generally not useful in the prehospital setting.
-In virtually all lay-rescuer CPR courses, the finding that signals an emergency is the victim's unresponsiveness.
-Unresponsive victims will not be able to perform "cough CPR."
+"Cough CPR" should not be taught in lay-rescuer CPR courses because it's generally not useful outside the hospital.
+In virtually all lay-rescuer CPR courses, the person's unresponsiveness signals an emergency.
+Unresponsive victims can't perform "cough CPR."

 Are there situations when "cough CPR" is appropriate?

-"Cough" CPR may be considered in settings such as the cardiac catheterization laboratory where patients are conscious and constantly monitored (for example, with an ECG machine).
-A nurse or physician is also present who can instruct and coach the patients to cough forcefully every one to three seconds during the initial seconds of a sudden arrhythmia.
-However, as this is not effective in all patients, it should not delay definitive treatment.
+"Cough CPR" may be a temporary measure in settings such as the cardiac catheterization laboratory where patients are conscious and constantly monitored (for example, with an electrocardiogram machine).
+A nurse or physician can instruct and coach patients to cough forcefully every one to three seconds during the initial seconds of a sudden arrhythmia.
+But because it's not effective in all patients, it shouldn't delay definitive treatment.

-The best strategy is to be aware of the warning signs for cardiac arrest - sudden loss of responsiveness and no normal breathing - and respond to them by calling 9-1-1.
+The best strategy is to be aware of the warning signs for cardiac arrest – sudden loss of responsiveness and no normal breathing – then call 911 and begin CPR.